A Jewish Civil Rights Icon Frames a Black Man for Murder

 While Newt Lee sat chained in jail, and with the newspapers stoking a lynch-mob fervor against him, someone broke into Lee’s home, found a shirt of his, smeared it with blood, and placed it in his clothes hamper.
 At the very same time, Frank’s lawyer and fellow B’nai B’rith member Herbert Haas was “informing” police where they might be able to find that damning “evidence” against Lee.
 But Haas handled his part of the “frame-up” so poorly that police immediately suspected the bloody shirt to be “planted” evidence.
 The shirt appeared newly washed and not to have been worn at all, and it had been smeared with blood as if someone had used it to wipe a table.
 Worse, police confirmed that Lee, who was then sitting handcuffed in jail, was still wearing the shirt he had on on the day of the murder.

 Further tying this botched scheme to Leo Frank was the simultaneous discovery that Frank had altered his night watchman’s factory timecard to indicate that Lee could have committed the crime.
+The front page of the April 30th edition (“Extra No. 8”) of the Georgian is titled “SUSPICION LIFTS FROM FRANK; MAY BE FREED,” and quotes detectives: “We now have enough evidence to convict Newt Lee.”
+Most troubling is the following passage:

-And this is no Nation of Islam theory.
 Atlanta Chief of Detectives Newport Lanford declared to reporters that somebody was “blocking the Phagan investigation, silencing witnesses, and ‘planting’ evidence.”
 Chief Lanford understood—as did everyone else following the sensational case—that only one person, Leo Frank, could benefit from these actions against the poor Black night watchman.
 And it was only Frank who had the resources to mount such an operation.

 Frank’s botched attempt to frame his Black employee was actually the final straw for police, who then concluded that Leo Frank was the likely murderer.
 They arrested him, and a grand jury with five Jewish members indicted Frank for the murder of Mary Phagan.
 The “bloody shirt” incident came up at the trial and was one of the strongest pieces of evidence presented by the prosecution.